rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 `java.util.NoSuchElementException: No value present`

 When creating an `Optional`, it is common to want to use empty when the value is `null`.
 You can do this with an `if` statement or ternary operator.
-We use the ternary operator to make sure that you remember how it works from the OCA:

 `Optional o = (value== null) ?
 Optional.empty(): Optional.of(value);`

 If value is `null`, `o` is assigned the empty `Optional`.
 Otherwise, we wrap the value.
-Since this is such a common pattern, Java provides a factory method to do the same thing:
+Since this is such a common pattern, Java provides the `static` factory method `Optional.ofNullable(...)`, with which you can create an `Optional` object that may hold a **`null`able value**:

 `Optional o = Optional.ofNullable(value);`

-That covers the static methods you need to know about `Optional`.
-Table 4.2 summarizes most of the instance methods on `Optional` that you need to know for the exam.
+That covers the `static` methods you need to know about `Optional`.
+The table below summarizes most of the instance methods on `Optional` that you need to know for the exam.
 There are a few others that involve chaining.
 We will cover those later in the chapter.

-TABLE 4.2 `Optional` instance methods

 ![Table 4.2](img/table4-2.png)

 You’ve already seen `get()` and `isPresent()`.
 The other methods allow you to write code that uses an `Optional` in one line without having to use the ternary operator.
 This makes the code easier to read.
 Instead of using an `if` statement, which we used when checking the average earlier, we can specify a `Consumer` to be run when there is a value inside the `Optional`.
 When there isn’t, the method simply skips running the `Consumer`:

 ````
 Optional<Double> opt = average(90, 100);
 opt.ifPresent(System.out::println);
 ````

 Using `ifPresent()` better expresses our intent.
 We want something done if a value is present.
 The other methods allow you to specify what to do if a value isn’t present.
 There are three choices:

 ````
 30: Optional<Double> opt = average();